Is there such a thing as a perfect hero image on Amazon?

-Many vendors don't necessarily have the time to perform split testing.
-Third party sources can help take the leg work out of both testing and analysis, freeing up your creativity so you can continue to develop, lead and innovate in your industry.
+Many brands don't necessarily have the time to perform split testing.
+An outside creative service can help take the leg work out of both testing and analysis, freeing up your creativity so you can continue to develop, lead and innovate.

 At the end of the day, your hero image might seem just that: an image.
+A beautifully designed image, but a static image.
 It may be a visual summary of your product's strength, but it's still just an image.
 Or is it?

 It's more than just an image.
 It's your first impression.
 It's what announces your product and your brand to the rest of the world.
 It's what keeps customers on your page.